• Session No.69 Tire/Road Characteristics, Contact Properties and Related Technologies II -Tire Mechanisms Toward the Future- (OS)

 We verified the results of the continuous friction characteristic measurement system shown so far, extracted the problems, and identified the points to be corrected for the continuous friction characteristic measurement.
 Next, we will show the construction of a new measurement system aimed at improving accuracy and its measurement results.

-Measurement of Road Contact Load During Straight Driving of a Car Using Tire Wheel Deformation
+Measurement of Road Contact Load during Straight Driving of a Car using Tire Wheel Deformation

 A method for measuring the triaxial load acting on the tire contact surface during straight-line driving is studied using strains at several locations on the wheel.
 The appropriate strain measurement locations, measurement their directions, and rotation angles for measurement were determined.
 Furthermore, actual measurement experiments were conducted on a test bus to confirm the validity of the method by comparing it with a commercial force sensor at some conditions.